 When it comes to technology, the control that parents have over children is turned upside-down.
-Since kids catch on to technology at breakneck speeds, you can feel inadequate when trying to set "gadgets" rules.
-But keep this in mind: you know more than you think, and it’s your responsibility, no matter how daunting it seems.
+Since kids catch on to technology at breakneck speeds, you can feel inadequate when trying to set “gadget” rules.
+But keep this in mind: you know more than you think.
+And it’s your responsibility, no matter how daunting it seems.

 The mystery of the online world is fading as parents become more adept with technology.
-Last year, parents started talking back to Facebook.
-And this year, parents are taking step further and taking back control of their kids’ digital lives.
+Last year, they started to take back Facebook, and this year, they’re expanding to take control of their kids’ digital lives.
 Children are exposed to technology at younger ages, and it affects their development in ways researchers are only starting to understand.

 Set Priorities and Stand Firm

-When they get their driver’s license, you don’t rush out to buy them a Cadillac or Camaro.
-You take into account what they’ll use it for and find a good fit.
+When they get a driver’s license, you don’t rush out to buy them a Cadillac or Camaro.
+You take into account what they’ll use it for to find a good fit.
 And that’s the same with gadgets.
-For example, if you want them to call you after basketball practice, or text you if they stay late for yearbook club, a basic phone will do the job, and reduce risky behavior.
-Basic phones range from the most modest and affordable to nearly full-fledged, smartphone-like devices.
+If you want them to call you after basketball practice or text you if they stay late for yearbook club, for example, a basic phone will do.
+Basic phones reduce risky behavior and range from the most modest and affordable to nearly full-fledged, smartphone-like devices.
 You can also customize them with apps that silence calls in moving cars, and even block the Internet altogether.

-A lot of schools are banning smartphones during school hours anyway.
+A lot of schools are banning smartphones during class hours anyway.
 If you separate the “wants” from “needs,” your job as parent will be easier.
-If they want a smartphone, they can just as easily research volcanoes for that social studies project on the family iPad.
+If they say they need a smartphone to research volcanoes for that social studies project, they can just as easily do it on the family iPad.
 The days when a phone was a phone, and a computer was a computer, are over.
-They all connect to the Internet, and you have more choices to find the best one -- or combination -- to fit their needs.
+They all connect to the Internet and you have more choices to find the best one — or combination — to fit their needs.

-You’re the Parent -- So You’re in Charge
+You’re the Parent — So You’re in Charge

-We place a premium on mobile technology, but the financial iStruggle is a growing problem for a lot of families -- those monthly wireless bills can easily top $200 a month.
-In fact, the average bill cost $47 per handset, so if you have a family of four, for example, it clocks in around $188 a month.
+We place a premium on mobile technology, but the financial iStruggle is a growing problem for a lot of families — those wireless bills can easily top $200 a month.
+In fact, the average bill cost around $50 per handset, so if you have a family of four, for example, it clocks in about $200 a month.
 Yikes.

-Phone prices drop, but it isn’t the initial cost that hurts your wallet -- it’s those monthly fees.
-It doesn't sound like a lot on the contract -- $5 here, $10 there -- but they quickly add up, and they’re recurring payments.
-If you have more than one teen, it can rival a car payment or groceries.
-But beyond the sheer costs, most parenting experts recommend that you check their Internet activity -- especially younger kids -- so it makes sense to have a “family” device that’s rooted at your home.
+Phone prices drop, but it isn’t the initial cost that hurts your wallet — it’s those fees, which don’t sound like a lot on the contract — $5 here, $10 there — but they quickly add up.
+And they’re recurring payments.
+So if you have more than one teen, it can rival a car payment or groceries.
+In addition to considering the sheer costs, most parenting experts recommend you check your children’s Internet activity — especially younger ones — so it makes sense to have a “family” device that’s rooted at your home.

-Janell Burley Hofmann, a blogger and mother of five, gave her 13-year-old son an iPhone for Christmas, but it came with an 18-point contract.
-The agreement outlined how Gregory can and can't use his phone, aiming to raise him into “a well-rounded, healthy young man who can function in the world and coexist with technology -- and not be ruled by it.”
+Janell Burley Hofmann, a blogger and mother of five, gave her 13-year-old son an iPhone for Christmas, but it came with an 18-point contract, outlining how he could and couldn’t use his phone.
+Her aim was to raise him into “a well-rounded, healthy young man who can function in the world and coexist with technology — and not be ruled by it.”

 Keep the Conversation Going

-For younger kids, take the lead and explain how images, especially those that flash, shake, pop-up or contain words like “win,” “free,” and “download now" are advertisements they should avoid.
-Teach them about the digital world -- moments that to explain cyber-bullying, online etiquette and privacy.
+For younger kids, take the lead and explain how images — especially those that flash, shake, pop-up or contain words like “win,” “free,” and “download now” — are advertisements they should avoid.
+Teach them about the digital world — find moments to explain cyber-bullying, online etiquette and privacy.

-For example, look at their Instagram.
-It you see that they posted an offensive comment, ask them if they feel proud and part of the group or hurtful.
+For example, check their Instagram account.
+If you see them post an offensive comment, ask if they feel proud to be hurtful.
 You need to remind them, early and often, that no matter how intimate their circle feels, what they put online isn’t always safe and secure.
 The online world is unforgiving, and in talking with them about it, you’ll learn a thing or two as well.

 It’s less about control and more about striking a balance in the power struggle that engulfs the relationship you have with your children and technology.
 But in the end, it’s also about sanity and safety.
-There are advantages to raising a tech-savvy kid, but it requires more than handing over gadgets.
+There are advantages to raising a tech-savvy kid, but it requires more than handing over the gadgets.
 Set ground rules and be more aware of the pitfalls of advertisers, bullying and securing data.
 They aren’t just an added benefit; they’re an increasing parental duty.